Why you should think outside your own country when looking for coverage

 So where to next?

+We followed this up with a content piece aimed primarily at North American publications – The Cost of Being an NFL Fan.
+This was picked up by several USA-based sport websites, particularly as the piece was launched during the annual Super Bowl tournament.
 While there are clear advantages to creating content that appeals to your local publications and customers, it would be foolish to ignore how small and interconnected the internet has made the world.
 To this end, a content team should always be willing and able to create content that appeals to audiences outside their usual targets.
 When the first few bits of coverage started appearing in the Greek publications it was a surprise, however we were able to quickly build on these and saw the opportunity for more gains by contacting other European publications.